collegepulse/petitions/README.md

 =========================

 - Install [Meteor].
-- Copy `.env.sample` to `.env` and edit appropriately.
+- Copy `.env.sample` to `.env` and `settings.json.sample` to `settings.json` and edit appropriately.
 All variables listed in `.env.sample` are required.
-- From the project root directory, run `meteor --settings settings.json`.
+- From the root directory, run `meteor --settings settings.json`.

 Usage (Production Enviornment)
 ==============================